ascott1/ethical-web-dev/web-apps-for-everyone/03-accessibility.md

 - menu - A list of user choices.
 - toolbar - A collection of commonly used functions “represented in a compact visual form.”

-ARIA is more than just roles.
+ARIA is more than just roles, however.
 ARIA can be used to define values on progress bars, hidden states, dynamic content updates, and more that are outside of the scope of this introduction.
 I’ve provided additional links and tutorials in the “further reading” section that detail the usefulness of these additional values.

 #### Further reading